 - They're simple to make - no fancy techniques or weird ingredients.

-- It's much more budget friendly (and usually more delicious) to make gluten free vanilla cupcakes yourself.
+- It's far more budget friendly to make gluten free vanilla cupcakes yourself.
+Bakeries charge a mint and the results are often disappointing.

 - Gluten free flour - I use Bob's Red Mill 1:1 All Purpose Flour for most of my gluten free desserts.
 It has a taste and texture far above other gluten free flours I've tried.
-This is the flour I put in the recipe below because all gluten free all purpose flours are blends and produce a different result.
+If you don't have it, King Arthur's measure for measure flour also works for this recipe.

-- Baking soda - A small amount of baking soda will react with the sour buttermilk for even more rise.
+- Baking soda - A small amount of baking soda will react with the vinegar for even more rise.

-- Kosher salt - Do not substitute 1:1 for table salt.
-If you do not have kosher salt then cut the amount in half.
+- Kosher salt - If you only have table salt, then cut the amount in half.
+If you don't, you will have a salty cake!
+Yuck.

 - In a medium bowl combine the dry ingredients and stir together.

-- Lastly add the buttermilk and mix in.
-Scrape the sides of the bowl and mix one more time.
+- Lastly add the milk mixture and mix it in.
+Scrape the sides of the bowl and mix it one more time.
+You should have a smooth gluten-free cake batter.

 Gluten Free Cupcake Making Tips

 - Don't remove the cupcakes immediately from the pan.
 If you try to remove the cupcakes right when they come out of the oven they will tear.
 When cake is still hot it hasn't set up and the structure is not as sturdy.
-Let them sit for a bit until they are just warm and transfer to a cooling rack.
+Let them sit for a couple minutes first, then transfer to a cooling rack.

 - Wait until they've completely cooled to frost the cupcakes.
-Since one of buttercreams main ingredients is butter if you place it on a warm cupcake you will just get frosting soup.
+Since buttercream is made of butter if you place it on a warm cupcake you will just get frosting soup.
+Mega buzzkill.

 Other Gluten Free Cake Recipes You Will Love